 Most penalties can be abated if the taxpayer can establish reasonable cause.
 This is a facts and circumstances analysis.
 The courts have accepted several types of arguments for not imposing penalties.

 But what about obvious errors?
-Can the taxpayer avoid penalties if the tax return preprer makes an obvious error that would have been discovered if the taxpayer reviewed the tax return?
-Put another way, can the taxpayer avoid penalties if they fail to adequately review the tax return?
+Can the taxpayer avoid penalties if the tax return preparer makes an obvious error that would have been discovered if the taxpayer reviewed the tax return?
+Put another way, can taxpayers avoid penalties if they fail to adequately review their tax return?
 The court addresses this in Walton v.
 Commissioner, T.C.
 Memo.
 2021-40.

 Facts & Procedural History

 The taxpayer was a psychologist.
 She operated as a sole proprietor in 2015.
 The taxpayer prepared a spreadsheet using her bank statements and determined that she earned $525,000 in 2015.
 She conveyed this message to her tax return preparer by email.